vernjan/ctf-writeups/write-ups/TheCatch2022/01-candidate-challenges/03-unknown-package/README.md

 ---

 There is a QR code and a couple of barcodes.
-Scan all the codes and find the flag.
+Just scan all the codes and you will find the flag.

+This is the one with flag:

 ![](barcode.jpg)